How I Vibe: Endless Events

 “As the events industry got shaken up over the pandemic and trying to figure out how to go remote, people have been craving ways to interact with each other, especially now that all attendees are attending events from their homes,” Curran said.
 “And I definitely think there’s a future in the ability for attendees to have systems like Vibe at their home to be able to conference in, watch presentations, to collaborate, take notes, and draw together.
 I think that tools like Vibe are definitely the future of events…creating that true live interaction.”

 So far, every facet of the Endless Events organization has integrated the Vibe Board into their daily workflow.

 Shannon Uribe, who oversees the operations department, said, “We’ve been using [Vibe] to collaborate not only with each other but also clients.
 A lot of what [the operations team does] are the logistics, timelines, and workflows for events, so Vibe allows us to be more creative and work outside of the box of a typical spreadsheet or PowerPoint.”

-Uribe loves that using Vibe makes her meetings more dynamic and interesting, even just through the simple act of being able to draw on the canvas.
-“I’ll use the [stylus] and mark it up while I’m leading a meeting so that they can see notes,” she explains.
+Uribe loves that using Vibe makes her meetings more dynamic.
+Even the simple act of being able to draw on the canvas makes meetings more interesting.
+“I’ll use the [stylus] and mark it up while I’m leading a meeting so that they can see notes,” she explained.
 “I can point things out that are on the agenda, I can circle things, write down the notes that they’re saying.
 [T]hen we can save it for later, go back to it, and keep building on it each week with our meetings.”

-As for the marketing team, “We’ve been using it for more storyboarding, and also those creative elements of drawing,” Christl said.
-She added that they often encourage their audience to interact with the canvas as well, even if it’s just to mix up their regular work routine.
+The marketing team found other ways to use visuals.
+“We’ve been using it for more storyboarding, and also those creative elements of drawing,” Christl said.
+She added that they often encourage their audience to interact with the canvas as well.
+(Even if it’s just to mix up their regular work routine.)

 Favorite features for collaboration